tobigithub/Coursera-Data-Science-Specialization/Capstone/README.md

 ## Capstone project of the Coursera Data Science Specialization in cooperation with swiftkey

 These are the main files of my capstone project app.
-The app can be run at [this link](https://thie1e.shinyapps.io/Nextword).
+The app can be run at [this link](https://thie1e.shinyapps.io/Nextword), ui.R and server.R files of the app are in the folder Nextword.
 If possible I am going to add a link to the data so that the creation of the app and the underlying algorithm is completely reproducible.